 Puer Tea: The Sacred Land of Ancient Trees at Xigui

-Xigui natural village is affiliated with Bangdong Village, Bangdong Township, District, Lincang City, Province, China, and is located in a mountainous area.
+Xigui natural village is affiliated with Bangdong Village, Bangdong Township, District, Lincang City, Yunnan Province, China, and is located in a mountainous area.
 It is 12 kilometers away from the Bangdong Village Committee and 16 kilometers away from the Bangdong Township government.
 The territory covers an area of 3.82 square kilometers, with an altitude of 750 meters, an average annual temperature of 22°C, and annual precipitation of 1,100 millimeters.
 The total arable land area of the entire village is 295 mu, with 1.24 mu per capita, mainly planting such as rice and corn; it has 4,855 mu of forest land, including 945 mu of economic fruit tree land, which amounts to 3.98 mu of economic fruit trees per capita.
 The main economic fruit trees planted are rubber, among others.
 There is 80 mu of water surface area, of which 1 mu is used for aquaculture; there are 385 mu of barren mountains and wastelands, and other areas cover 345 mu.

 Puer Tea: The Sacred Land of Ancient Trees at Xigui-1